 - Find JioMeet from the list and uninstall this app.

-- Now go to the JioMeet site and download it and install it.
+- After that, reboot your system, go to the JioMeet site, and download and install it.

-If you have a dedicated GPU then you can do this.
+If you have a dedicated GPU, then you can do this.
 In my case, I have a dedicated GPU, NVIDIA Geforce.
-The process is simple and almost similar in all kinds of GPU to specifically add an application to being performed only by the dedicated GPU.
+The process is simple and almost similar in all GPU applications to add an application to being performed only by the dedicated GPU.

-Follow these steps below to add JioMeet to your NVIDIA Graphics setting.
+Follow the steps below to add JioMeet to your NVIDIA Graphics setting.

 - Type NVIDIA Control Panel in your Search bar.

-- From there click on JioJeet and then click on Add Selected Program.
+- From there, click on JioMeet and then click on Add Selected Program.

-- After that, you will get back to the Manage 3D settings window, just click Apply and that’s it.
+- Afterward, you will return to the Manage 3D settings window and click Apply.